software-tools-books/sd4ds/src/regexp/index.md

 our code will fail with a meaningful reminder.
 {: .continue}

-We can now define empty versions of each matching class that all say "no match here" like this one for literal characters:
+We can now define each matching class, like this one for literal characters:

-[% fixme file="regex-initial/regex-lit.js" %]
+[% excerpt f="oop_lit_initial.py" %]

 Our tests now run, but most of them fail:
 "most" because we expect some tests not to match, so the test runner reports `true`.
-{: .continue}

-[% fixme file="regex-initial.out" %]

 This output tells us how much work we have left to do: when all of these tests pass, we're finished.
 {: .continue}

-Let's implement a literal character string matcher first:
+Let's fill in a literal character string matcher first:

-[% fixme file="regex-beginning/regex-lit.js" %]

-Some tests now pass, others still fail (as they should):

-[% fixme file="regex-beginning.out" %]
+[% excerpt f="oop_lit.py" %]

 We will tackle `RegexSeq` next so that we can combine other matchers.
 This is why we have tests for `Seq(Lit('a'), Lit('b'))` and `Lit('ab')`: